 To help Kentucky landlords and tenants go through the eviction process smoothly, here are several state-specific resources.

 Kentucky landlords should know the exact number of days their tenant has to cure the problem or vacate the property.
 If the tenant fails to correct the issue or move out by the end of the notice period, the landlord may file a lawsuit against the tenant.

 Prior to starting the eviction process in Kentucky, make sure you’ve read and understand the clauses under the Uniform Residential Landlord and Tenant Act (Chapter 383) and whether your county has its own specific requirements.

 As a resident of Kentucky, tenants have a legal right to:

 - Receive documentation (the eviction notice) prior to being evicted from a property

 - A certain number of days to address the violation and remedy it (unless the violation is incurable)

 - Appeal to the court when an eviction notice has been issued by the landlord

-To understand your responsibilities and rights as a tenant in the state of Kentucky, visit KY.Gov.
+To understand your responsibilities and rights as a tenant in the state of Kentucky, visit this informational page on Kentucky’s Attorney General page.
 You can find out more about the eviction process in Kentucky and the details of going to court by visiting the Legal Aid Network of Kentucky eviction topic page.